atharvacc/User-Level-Thread/REPORT.md

 was successfully executed or not

 #### queue_destroy()
 For this function, we use 'free' to deallocate space of the queue.
-Add check for when queue is NULl or queue is empty
+Add check for when queue is NULL or queue is empty

 #### queue_enqueue()